WebexCC-SA/partner-summit/_pages/Advanced.md

 And the required fields are f**rom** & to - filters tasks created between the given epoch timestamps (in milliseconds).

 **Step 1.** Convert regular time to epoch time.
-Open a web browser and navigate to
+Open a web browser and navigate to **https://www.epochconverter.com**.

-**epochconverter.com**

 Specify the date that you want to convert and click **Human date to Timestamp.**

-Note: Change the date to today’s and time as 12:00 AM as in example shown in the screen shot below.
+**Note:** Change the date to today’s and time as 12:00 AM as in example shown in the screen shot below.

 ![API66](/assets/images/API/API66.jpg)